andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

      }
 ```

 As far as I understand it, the issue here is down to the way that CDK generates placeholders in the definition to link to resources later on.
 For our purposes, we do not care what resource this will point to.
-Given this, I wrote the following method to replace all token references with a generic value.
+Given this, I wrote the following method to replace all token references, such as `[TOKEN.241]`, with the generic value `[TOKEN.n]`.

 ```TypeScript
 function getComparableGraph(builderStateMachine: StateMachineWithGraph) {